First published April 2019 | Words and photos by Vietnam Coracle

 Coastal Loop (South): [MAP]

 Description & Places of Interest: I’ve written this description of the Coastal Loop going anti-clockwise, starting from the intersection of Le Duc Tho Street and QL14B.
-This is an excellent coastal route which circumnavigates the entire peninsular (with the exception of the Banyan Extension, see below).
+This is an excellent coastal route which circumnavigates the entire peninsula (with the exception of the Banyan Extension, see below).
 The Coastal Loop is easily completed in a day (it’s only 30km) and there are lots of swimming opportunities and things to see.
 As a general rule, the coast road in the south of the loop is wide, smooth, and in very good condition; but in the north it’s narrow, a bit bumpy here and there, but paved and very manageable.
 The south coast has some development, but the north coast is almost completely deserted.

 As Le Duc Tho Street heads east it meets Hoang Sa Street at the northern tip of Danang Beach.
 Here, the city’s high-rise hotels fade away, leaving only a collection of private villas, mini-hotels, seafood shacks, and old fishing homes.
-A small but picturesque fishing fleet clusters in the shallows, sheltering in the lee of the peninsular.
+A small but picturesque fishing fleet clusters in the shallows, sheltering in the lee of the peninsula.
 Dozens of woven coracles and wooden sampans ride the gentle surf, with Danang’s increasingly modern skyline behind.

-Hoang Sa Street is the name of the coastal road stretching all the way around the southern coast of the Son Tra Peninsular.
+Hoang Sa Street is the name of the coastal road stretching all the way around the southern coast of the Son Tra Peninsula.
 At first, the road turns east, curling around a rocky bluff past a lake and a marina.
 After just a couple of minutes, the road twists inland, skirting an attractive casuarina-backed beach.
 It looks enticing, but the beach is currently off-limits: it looks as though it’s awaiting resort development.

 On the inland side of the road, a steep lane leads up to the Dong Kinh Museum.
 With a fascinating and striking gallery of ancient and traditional art and architecture dating back thousands of years, all displayed in an attractive garden setting, it’s worth stopping by this privately-owned museum for a visit if you have the time.